-Planning has started in earnest.
-As with the BIG Plant Sale, the Boulevard sale is our main fund-raiser of the year.
-As Julia pointed out in her recent email newsletter: We, the club members, are the active participants, and the beneficiaries of the effort.
-We reap what we sell - let’s do it!
+The Spring Plant sale is our main fundraiser of the year.
+We, the club members, are the active participants and the beneficiaries of the effort.
+We reap what we sell.
+Please either donate, buy or both!!

-Sign-up tonight to reserve your place to join the Sale Day Fun.
+Sign-up to reserve your place to join the Sale Day Fun.
 We will be selling NWHS as well as selling plants.
-The sign-up sheet will either circulating the room or at the in-house plant sale table tonight.
-Shifts are 2 hours long.
+Shifts are 2 to 2.5 hours long.
 Sign-up to help with morning set-up, selling or afternoon take-down—or to stay all day.
-Janet Butts and Annemarie Mobach are sale-day overseers.
+Sharon Seki and Carole Forsythe are sale-day overseers.
 They will gladly answer any questions.
-Alternatively, ask any of the fund-raising committee or executive members.

 Do you want to print this poster to distribute?